NHS-digital-website/design-system/README.md

 Nested atoms (and molecules) are already established components embedded in new higher level components, such as molecules and organisms.
 Already established, embedded components must be names using their names - for instance the atoms used in the **Card molecule** are called with their own names: `.nhsd-a-button`, `.nhsd-a-link`.

 Elements, that not yet have been atomised can be named using BEM style `__` naming convention.
 For instance - the non-atomised elements in the **Card molecule** are called `.nhsd-m-card__icon`, `.nhsd-m-card__title`, `.nhsd-m-card__text`.
 This naming must be used until the element reaches a level of reusability, so that it becomes an established atom on its own right - in that case the first naming rule applies.

+### Development gotchas

+- The Nunjucks Webpack loader seems to quietly fail when there is an error in a template file, so if the Storybook app seems broken (components missing or the page isn't loading), make sure you check your template file for errors.

 ## Tokens